rethinkdb/rethinkdb-rs/api/ruby/index.md

   before closing (default `true`).
 If this is set to `false`, some outstanding noreply writes may be aborted.

-Closing a connection cancels all outstanding requests and frees the memory associated with any open cursors.
+Closing a connection waits until all outstanding requests have finished.
+If `noreply_wait` is set to `false`, all outstanding requests are canceled immediately.

 __Example:__ Cancel outstanding requests/queries that are no longer needed.